HIPAA Training for Employees

 Is HIPAA training for mental health professionals different from HIPAA training for general health professionals?

 HIPAA training for mental health professionals differs from HIPAA training for general health professionals inasmuch as a mental health professional will need to know about the different disclosure rules that apply to (for example) psychotherapy notes, risks of self-harm, and threats to others.
-There are also times when HIPAA preempts FERPA, or when HIPAA is preempted by state or federal drug abuse confidentiality regulations.
+There are also times when HIPAA is preempted by state or federal drug abuse confidentiality regulations, and these will affect the content of HIPAA training for mental health professionals.

 About Liam Johnson